Anthelmintics: When Should I Use a Wormer?

 How do I know which wormer to use?

 Firstly, how do you know your animals need to be wormed?
 Have you noticed symptoms or seen worms in faeces?
-Or perhaps as part of your management scheme, you get your animals tested regularly and have had a positive result.
+Or perhaps, as part of your management scheme, you get your animals tested regularly and have had a positive result.

 Once you have your results, consult with your vet to find the most suitable wormer for the species of worms found.
-Ensure to follow their advice for most effective treatment, and get a follow up Worm Egg Count Reduction test to ensure your efforts were not in vain.
+Follow their advice for most effective treatment, and get a follow up Worm Egg Count Reduction test to make sure your efforts weren’t in vain.

 Do I have to use wormers on my animals?

 There are alternatives to using wormers.
-Mostly these alternatives are management strategies and will not work for all types of animals or in all situations.
+Most of these alternatives are management strategies and will not necessarily work for all types of animals or in all situations.

-- Weaning young animals early on and moving naive animals to ‘clean’ pastures (a pasture which has not been used for animals in a while).
-This is more easily done with roaming animals like sheep or cattle but more difficult and potentially costly with chickens who need houses.
+- Weaning young animals early on and moving naïve animals to ‘clean’ pastures.
+This is a pasture which animals haven’t grazed on in a while.
+This generally easier to do with roaming animals, like sheep or cattle.
+It can be more difficult and potentially costly with chickens, as they need houses.